 Conversation skills…what are they exactly?
 How do we teach them?
 More importantly, how do we help our students learn them?

-As with all good lessons we start the bottom of the ladder and scaffold our way up to the top.
-Teaching conversation skills in speech therapy is no different…but what is the bottom of the conversation ladder?
+As with all good lessons we start at the bottom of the ladder and scaffold our way up to the top.
+Our lesson plans for conversation skills in speech therapy are no different…but what is the bottom of the conversation ladder?

 Step 1: Teaching the Vocabulary

 Since many of my students struggle with language delays and disorders, I always want to make sure they have a nice, firm, grasp of the vocabulary they will need to know in order to be successful with the skill we will be practicing.

 When teaching conversation skills, I like to focus on two main vocabulary words: conversation and topic.

 I explain to my students that a conversation is what you do when you talk to people and that the topic is what you are talking about.
 Then, we brain storm all the different topics we could talk about.
 We identify topics the student likes to talk about and we identify topics that other people might like to talk about.
 Common topics I like to review are family, friends, games, books, pets, chores, school, recess, etc. I especially want my students to understand that anything ANYONE talks about can be a topic.
 Keep this list of topics to refer back to as your students learn more conversation skills.